sophiechenyang/sophiechenyang.github.io/bci.md

----
-layout: page
+#layout: page
-title: Brain Computer Interface
+#title: Brain Computer Interface
-permalink: /bci/
+#permalink: /bci/
----

 This is a page on BCI